All states & territories now require or encourage workplaces to have some form of a COVIDSafe Plan (or similar). For example:

 ▶︎ If your worker is unwell, send them home and direct them to be tested.
 They must stay home until they have their result

-▶︎ Report any positive cases of COVID-19 to DHHS, Worksafe, Health and Safety Representatives, and notify your workforce
+▶︎ Report any positive cases of COVID-19 to the government health department and workplace safety authority in your jurisdiction, your health and safety representatives, and notify your workforce

 ▶︎ Regularly clean your facilities, shared spaces and provide additional cleaning supplies